Fidasek009/IdeaBot/README.md

   - a database called `IdeaBot`
   - a table called `ideas`
 - You need to edit the .env file to correspond to your environment
+- to run the python script in background just use: `nohup python3 ./main.py > run.log &`

 ### table `ideas` in the `IdeaBot` database